 In the 3 trials of bupropion HCl extended-release in seasonal affective disorder, there were significant elevations in blood pressure.
 Hypertension was reported as an adverse reaction for 2% of the bupropion group (11/537) and none in the placebo group (0/511).
 In the SAD trials, 2 patients treated with bupropion discontinued from the study because they developed hypertension.
 None of the placebo group discontinued because of hypertension.
 The mean increase in systolic blood pressure was 1.3 mmHg in the bupropion group and 0.1 mmHg in the placebo group.
 The difference was statistically significant (p=0.013).
 The mean increase in diastolic blood pressure was 0.8 mmHg in the bupropion group and 0.1 mmHg in the placebo group.
 The difference was not statistically significant (p=0.075).
 In the SAD trials, 82% of patients were treated with 300 mg per day, and 18% were treated with 150 mg per day.
 The mean daily dose was 270 mg per day.
 The mean duration of bupropion exposure was 126 days.

-In a study of bupropion immediate-release in MDD patients with stable congestive heart failure (N=36), bupropion was associated with an exacerbation of pre-existing hypertension in 2 patients, leading to discontinuation of bupropion treatment.
+In a clinical trial of bupropion immediate-release in MDD subjects with stable congestive heart failure (N=36), bupropion was associated with an exacerbation of pre-existing hypertension in 2 subjects, leading to discontinuation of bupropion treatment.
 There are no controlled studies assessing the safety of bupropion in patients with a recent history of myocardial infarction or unstable cardiac disease.

 Antidepressant treatment can precipitate a manic, mixed, or hypomanic manic episode.
 The risk appears to be increased in patients with bipolar disorder or who have risk factors for bipolar disorder.
 Prior to initiating APLENZIN, screen patients for a history of bipolar disorder and the presence of risk factors for bipolar disorder (e.g., family history of bipolar disorder, suicide, or depression).
 APLENZIN is not approved for the treatment of bipolar depression.